 - 1 tablespoon lemon juice

 - Preheat oven to 375 degrees Fahrenheit.
-Place prosciutto on a parchment lined baking sheet and bake until just crispy, about 8 to 10 minutes.
-Carefully remove from oven.
+Line a baking sheet with parchment paper.
+Place prosciutto on the prepared baking sheet and bake until just crispy, about 8 to 10 minutes.
+Carefully remove from the oven.

-- Top two of those basil mayo slices with cooked turkey, prosciutto, avocado, sliced California Strawberries and Swiss cheese (two slices of cheese per sandwich).
+- Top the button buns with cooked turkey, prosciutto, avocado, sliced California Strawberries and Swiss cheese (two slices of cheese per sandwich).

-- Heat a panini press to medium heat (or use a cast-iron pan with a weighted press) on medium-low to medium heat.
+- Heat a panini press to medium heat (or use a cast-iron pan with a weighted press) over medium-low to medium heat.

 - If using a panini press, cook for about 5 minutes or until golden brown and crispy on the outside.
 If using a pan, add sandwiches and place weight on top (options in body of post above).
 Cook about 4 to 5 minutes or until golden brown and crispy.
 Enjoy!